 Web and Media: Information obtained over the Internet in due course of time may be deleted or changed, so it is always advisable to keep a hard copy of the information and a track of the source from where it has been extracted.

 An Email along with the link directing to the proof in PDF format, which can be freely downloaded, would be sent to the corresponding author.
 Once the PDF is downloaded, the corrections need to be sent back to the concerned managing editor within 3 days.
 An Email notification needs to be sent if the article correction process would be delayed.
 Authors facing a challenge to make any corrections to the electronic copy may consider taking a printout and making the changes on the hard copy.

 There is no charge for the authors if they wish to withdraw their manuscript from initial stages of processing.
-However, the author needs to pay a minimal amount as withdrawal charge if the article has been processed and accepted for publication.
+However, the author needs to pay full amount as withdrawal charge if the article is under review stage or accepted for publication.
 This amount will be utilized to compensate the costs incurred during the process and publication.

 Submission of a manuscript to the Remedy Publications journal directly implies that all the authors have read and agreed to the journal’s guidelines.
 The content present in the manuscript after publication will be freely available to all the potential readers over the Internet for non commercial use.

 The content provided by the authors in the manuscript should at no point of time breach the Copyrights or rights of third party.
 The manuscript submitted should not be published or submitted for consideration in any other journal.
 Manuscripts with plagiarized content will not be considered for peer-review process.

 Disclosure statements of all the co-authors need to be sent at the time of submission.
 Manuscripts submitted without the disclosure statement will be considered incomplete and may not be considered to be reviewed.